Shwedha/Credit-card-fradulent-analysis/README.md

 1. Python:
    Necessary libraries have to be imported I have imported them in the code at the start itself.
-2. Datasets: ![I have taken it from Kaggle] (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)
+2. Datasets: I have taken it from Kaggle : (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)

 ## OVERVIEW: